-Prudential and Treasury Indicators (as set out in Appendix 3) are a requirement of the CIPFA Prudential Code and are relevant for the purposes of setting an integrated treasury management strategy and to ensure that treasury management decisions are taken in accordance with good professional practice.
+Prudential and Treasury Management Indicators (as set out in Appendix 1, P5 - P7 and P9 - P13) are a requirement of the CIPFA Prudential Code and are relevant for the purposes of setting an integrated treasury management strategy and to ensure that treasury management decisions are taken in accordance with good professional practice.

-The Council is also required to indicate if it has adopted the CIPFA Code of Practice on Treasury Management.
-The original 2001 Code was adopted on 20th November 2002 and the revised 2009 Code was adopted by full Council on 3rd March 2010.
-The Code has been revised in November 2011 and the Council re-affirms its full adherence to the code, annually (as set out in Appendix 2).
+The Authority is also required to indicate if it has adopted the CIPFA Code of Practice on Treasury Management.
+The original 2001 Code was adopted on 20th November 2002 and the revised 2009 Code was adopted by the Authority on 22nd March 2010.
+The Code has been revised in November 2011 and the Authority must re-affirm its full adherence to the code annually (as set out in Appendix 2).